marwan116/blog/pages/posts/flaky_tests.md

 #### State pollution by incorrect mocking/monkey-patching

-Mocking and monkey-patching are powerful tools that can be used to isolate tests from external dependencies.
+Mocking and monkey-patching are powerful tools that are often used when testing.
 However, if not used properly, they can lead to inter-test flakiness.

 In the below example, we show how improper use of monkey-patching can lead to inter-test flakiness.